-II.
+III.
 Review and Approval of Working Group Meeting Minutes

-The members reviewed the August 20, 2009, meeting minutes that had been provided in advance.
+The members reviewed the January 27, 2009, meeting minutes that had been provided in advance.
 Ganfield made a motion to adopt the meeting minutes.
-Jaeger seconded the motion, which was adopted unanimously.
+Wallner seconded the motion, which was adopted unanimously.
+Duncan abstained from voting as he was not a member of the Group at that time.